ODIMTA/SustainabilityAssessment/README.md

 # SustainabilityAssessment

-This repository contains the MATLAB code and data used in the research article:

-**"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"**
-Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025)

-Currently is under review for publication in the *Journal of Cleaner Production*
+This repository contains the MATLAB code and data used in the research article **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025) that is currently is under review for publication in the *Journal of Cleaner Production*

 ---

 ## 📦 Repository Structure

-- `Case 1/` and `Case 2/`: MATLAB scripts for different vehicle scenarios.
+- `Case 1/` and `Case 2/`: MATLAB scripts for analyzing different vehicle scenarios.
-- `ExcelBook/`: Excel book with model implemented to assess the sustainability of individual car model.
+- `ExcelBook/`: Excel workbook implementing the model to assess the sustainability of individual car models.
 - `LICENSE`: MIT License for open use and modification.
 - `CITATION.cff`: Citation metadata for academic referencing.